KureciPlatek/Cortex_M_devEnv/doc/common/Set of CMake script skeleton.md

 set (CMAKE_PROJECT_NAME prj_${MCU_FAMILY_LOWERCASE})
 ```

+# Structure for all projects

+### cortex_m_toolchain.cmake

+I tend to keep all projects with their lib and external sources near to each other but it is purely an opinion and scatter those sources across your PC is also a good option.
+The idea here is to tell to CMake the most common folder for all external source, then in more specific_target_lib_and_sources.cmake files, define the clear path to them.
+How I organized it could DEFINITELY be modified.

+### cortex_m_rtos.cmake

 # For STM32 family

 We require the HAL for each STM32's families of microcontroller: STM32H7 and STM32F4.
 HAL are indeed too different between STM32's families that two different set of HAL are required (you may find each HAL sources on STMicroelectronics GitHub repositories)